open-mmlab/mmaction/GETTING_STARTED.md

 ## More Abstract Usage

 ## Inference with pretrained models
 We provide testing scripts to evaluate a whole dataset.

 ### Test a dataset
 ```shell
 python tools/test_${ARCH}.py ${CONFIG_FILE} ${CHECKPOINT_FILE} [--out ${RESULT_FILE}] [other task-specific arguments]
 ```
 Arguments:
 - `${ARCH}` could be
     - "recognizer" for action recognition (TSN, I3D, ...)
     - "localizer" for temporal action detection/localization (SSN)
-    - "detector" for spatial-temporal action detection (a re-implmented Fast-RCNN baseline)
+    - "detector" for spatial-temporal action detection (a re-implemented Fast-RCNN baseline)
 - `${CONFIG_FILE}` is the config file stored in `$MMACTION/configs`.
 - `${CHECKPOINT_FILE}` is the checkpoint file.
     Please refer to [MODEL_ZOO.md](https://github.com/open-mmlab/mmaction/blob/master/MODEL_ZOO.md) for more details.